yaminadifallah/E-commerce/README.md

 This is a real, database-driven full-stack application — not a static demo.
 Every product, category, color, order, wilaya and delivery price comes from MySQL through Prisma.
 Nothing is hardcoded in the React code.

-NABIL HMZ E-COMMERCE is a general store, not just phone accessories.
+ E-COMMERCE is a general store, not just phone accessories.
 The seeded catalog spans **9 categories**: Phone Accessories, Baby Products (مستلزمات الأطفال), Gifts (Cadeaux), Kids' Toys (Jeux des enfants), Perfumes (Parfums), School Supplies (Les affaires scolaires), Women's Accessories, Makeup, and Electronics (الكترونيات).

 **Customer-facing features:** product catalog with search/filter/sort, product colors, promotions, cart (persisted in localStorage), checkout with wilaya-based delivery pricing fetched live from the database, order confirmation, delivery info page, contact page, **English / French / Arabic** language switching (with right-to-left layout for Arabic), and a **light/dark theme toggle**.